 Conference Designation

-Each conference is comprised of two or more teams.
-Teams are assigned a conference based on a similar number of members on a team
+Each conference for each sport in a state is comprised of three or more teams with a minimum of five (5) student athletes.
+Teams are assigned a conference based on a similar number of members on a team.